Spero Center empowers and prepares students to realize their full educational potential, providing hope when it is most needed.

 About Spero Center

-Spero is a therapeutic learning center specializing in whole child support for youth in grades 6-12 whose mental health challenges are the primary barrier to their school participation.
+Spero is a therapeutic learning program specializing in whole child support for youth in grades 6-12 whose mental health challenges are the primary barrier to their school participation.
 Students who attend Spero are qualified for and served via an individualized education program (IEP) and recommended for Spero placement by a school district IEP Team.

 Spero’s unique combination of academic and mental health supports provide a safe, small, therapeutic educational setting for youth experiencing anxiety disorders, depressive disorders, or other mental health challenges.
-Spero offers a unique option for these students to comfortably return to a group learning environment among their peers.
+Spero Center offers a unique option for these students to comfortably return to a group learning environment among their peers.

 Spero Center Features: